Stillman Pond

-Massachusetts: the beginnings of joy and affliction
+Time in Massachusetts and Conversion

-Stillman Pond was the descendant of hardy colonial New England progenitors of the Puritan persuasion, many of whom served as ministers and selectmen of various townships.
+Stillman Pond was the descendant of colonial New England progenitors of the Puritan persuasion, many of whom served as ministers and selectmen of various townships.
 The Massachusetts native was born only two years before the birth of the prophet Joseph Smith, Jr., with whom he shared a common ancestry (in separatist minister John Lathrop, 1584–1653) and whose fledgling American religion he would one day embrace.

 While Stillman's paternal grandfather, Joseph Pond (b.
 1756) was a Revolutionary War soldier, his great-great-grandfather Ezra Pond (b.
-1692) was a restless, dissatisfied pastor of a local Franklin, Massachusetts congregation.
+1692) was a pastor of a local Franklin, Massachusetts congregation.
 In the Puritan spirit of Roger Williams and Anne Hutchinson, Ezra refused to comply with the orders of the community elders, and he was forced to leave town, moving with his family to Hubbardston.
 Stillman's maternal great-great-grandfather was Lt.
 Paul Moore (b.
 1711), an American army commander at the Battle of Bunker Hill.

-Perhaps because of the firebrand nature of his religious heritage, a passionate, restless strain of spiritual fervor seemed to course, as it were, through Stillman's veins.
-It was this spirit that later would move him, in the autumn of 1843, to commit his growing family to making an arduous trek across five states to a burgeoning new city on the Mississippi – Nauvoo, Illinois – where they might join with the relentlessly driven body of Latter-day Saints there assembling.

-Stillman himself – a farmer, harnessmaker, and land speculator by trade – was ever thrifty and industrious from the days of his youth, always ensuring that he sold at a profit.
-Marrying in 1825 one Almyra Whittemore, he removed to Westminster, Worcester, Massachusetts, where he purchased several tracts of land.
+Marrying Almyra Whittemore in 1825, he moved to Westminster, Worcester, Massachusetts, where he purchased several tracts of land.
 There he remained until 1832, when he moved to Templeton.
 Almyra bore him 5 children (four girls and one boy), but at age 33 she died in the yellow fever epidemic that swept through New England in 1833 and was buried at Hubbardston.

 Single-story red brick home of Lorin Farr, a Pond family neighbor, on Durphy Street (south of Wilford Woodruff's home), block 106, Nauvoo, Illinois.